Travel Nursing

 Winning the Travel Nurse Documentation Battle

 I know this is a lot of information.
-But if you can have it all in one place that is easily accessible (like your Vivian universal profile!), your stress level will drastically reduce.
+But if you can have it all in one place that is easily accessible (like your Vivian reusable profile!), your stress level will drastically reduce.
 Take a day to gather everything you have.
 Make a list of what additional documents you need to find or obtain from outside sources.
 Talk to your recruiter and ask about the specifics of vaccinations vs titers, and what type of transcripts you need.
 Find the contact information of your nursing school and save it for easy reference.

 You can always ask your travel nurse recruiter if the agency has a documentation specialist.
 They may be able to provide you with organizational tools or tips to make the process easier for you.
 You won’t be the first, or the last person to mentally wrestle with travel nursing paperwork.